gurghet/port-forceward/README.md

 # port-forceward
-Simple app to force kubectl port-forward
+Simple app to force kubectl port-forward.
+It will try to `kubectl port-forward` until it succeeds.

 # Usage